Timmm005/School/ReadMe.txt

-Asks user for their name, surname and favorite film, saves to info.txt
+Asks user for their name, surname and a book recommendation, saves to info.txt

+Subscribe to Technoblade